10 Snakes Which Flee Rather Than Fight

 Source: iNaturalist user 林嘉恩 – CC BY 4.0

-Ptyas major feeds on earthworms, and are masters of sucking them out of soft soils.
-They’re found in grassy fields, parks, woods, anywhere that supports this slimy earthworm prey.
-They’re also experts at slithering fast, and climbing trees, but when faced with a human, their confidence fades.
-Greater green snakes aren’t equipped for attacking large animals, as their energies are focussed towards slimy soil creatures.
-They lack venom, or unusually vicious teeth.
+Greater green snakes are very fast, and more than capable tree climbers.
+But when faced with a human being, their confidence fades.
+Greater green snakes aren’t equipped for attacking large animals, as their energies are focussed purely towards slimy soil creatures.
+They lack venom, or unusually vicious front teeth.

-When you approach Ptyas major, they will almost always lose their nerve and flee rapidly into the bushes.
-They have no stomach for a fight, and lack the killer instincts needed to attack.
-They rarely try intimidation tactics, like hissing, and lack viper-mimicking patterns.
-So Ptyas major has one option left – darting away and never being seen again.
-Fortunately, they do this well, with a whip-like speed which barely seems possible for a creature with no arms or legs.
+When you approach a greater green snake, they will almost always lose their nerve and flee rapidly into the bushes.
+They have no stomach for a fight, and lack the killer instinct needed to attack.
+They rarely use intimidation tactics, such as hissing, and lack viper-mimicking patterns.
+So the greater green snake only has one option left – darting away and never being seen again.
+Fortunately, they do this well, with a whip-like speed which barely seems possible for a creature with no arms and legs.

 7 Painted marsh snake